What is cable rejuvenation?

 How much cable rejuvenation has been performed?

-Over the last 27 years, circuit owners have rejuvenated more than 131 million feet of medium-voltage power cables.
+Over the last three decades, circuit owners have rejuvenated more than 116 million feet of medium-voltage power cables.
 Of all these cables, less than 1 percent have failed in service.

 What cable rejuvenation processes does Novinium offer?

-Novinium offers sustained pressure rejuvenation (SPR) with a 40-year warranty (splice replacement), in addition to improved unsustained pressure rejuvenation (iUPR), which has a 20-year warranty (splice flow-through).
+Novinium offers sustained pressure rejuvenation (SPR), in addition to improved unsustained pressure rejuvenation (iUPR).
 Our hybrid injection process, which combines SPR and iUPR (depending on each segment), provides the maximum benefit and the greatest percentage of injected segments, saving replacement costs.

 How long does it take to inject a cable segment?